Level:

 This spot has been added by

-The cost of the whale shark tours is 2000 pesos per person for non-residents (2023 rate).
-Some companies also offer day tours from Moalboal (where there are very good snorkeling spots, such as Panagsama Beach and White Beach) or Cebu.
+The cost of the whale shark tours is about $12 USD per person for non-residents (2023 rate).
+Some companies also offer day tours from Moalboal.
+At Moalboal there are some very good snorkeling spots, such as Panagsama Beach and White Beach) or Cebu.

-Try to come very early, as the site is most of the time crowded.
+Try to go very early, as the site is usually crowded.
 After a briefing on the whale shark interaction guidelines, your guide will take you to the snorkeling area aboard a small boat.
-Most whale sharks are encountered 50 meters from the beach.
+Most whale sharks are encountered 50 yards from the beach.

 You will enter the water from your boat.

-Hundreds of snorkelers and divers visit this spot every day, many of them breaching the guidelines and touching the sharks, as guides do to prevent the sharks from bumping their boats.
+Hundreds of snorkelers and divers visit this spot every day, many of them breaching the guidelines and touching the sharks.
+Even the guides touch the sharks to prevent them from bumping their boats.
 Collisions with boats are frequent, and many sharks show signs of infection and lesions.

-If you still decide to visit this spot, you will snorkel in a 15 to 22 feet/5 to 7-meter-deep area.
-Underwater visibility is usually great, particularly in the morning when the site is still not totally chaotic.
+If you still decide to visit this spot, you will snorkel in a 15 to 22 feet deep area.
+Underwater visibility is usually great, particularly in the morning when the site is not totally chaotic.

 Oslob features an impressive density of whale sharks, with dozens of individuals gathering here in a very small area.